Richard Arrington Jr.: Early life

 Arrington's father moved his family to the steel-town of Fairfield, Alabama from rural Sumter County, Alabama when Richard Jr. was five years old to take a job with U.S. Steel.
 The steady work was an improvement over sharecropping, but Richard Sr. still had to supplement the family income by working off-hours as a brick mason.
 Richard Arrington Jr.'s parents emphasized self-reliance, choosing to rent a home rather than stay in workers' housing.
 The family chose to shop at a black-owned cooperative store rather than accept credit at the company commissary.
 Arrington's mother, Ernestine, kept the table filled with home-grown vegetables and made sure that her children made use of the opportunities given to them through church and school.

 He and his family attended the Crumbey Bethel Primitive Baptist Church.
-There, Arrington became highly involved in many church activities and leadership roles.
+He became highly involved in many church activities and leadership roles.
 While still a teenager, he served as secretary of the Sunday School.
 Soon, he was Sunday School superintendent, a member of the choir, and eventually elected to the Board of Deacons which he continued to participate in throughout his political career.